come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 tldr:

 ✔️ Choose a free software license.

 ✔️ Build a strong and diverse team of core maintainers.

 ✔️ Increase your bus factor: share knowledge and responsibilities.

 ✔️ Choose a good leader.

 ✔️ Write clean code.

 ✔️ Enforce a consistent code style.

 ✔️ 100% unit test coverage.

+✔️ Enforce green tests on all your pull requests.

 ✔️ Design your iterative development and testing process.

 ✔️ Publish your code.

 ✔️ Write a good README.

 ✔️ Document the functions of your public API.

 ✔️ Document your protocol.

 ✔️ Write the end-user documentation.

 ✔️ Make sure that your dependencies can be trusted.

 ✔️ Review known issues and keep an eye for new ones.

+✔️ Use OpenZeppelin.

 ✔️ Build and care for your community.

 ✔️ Audit!

 ***